One Year Plan

 There is no One Year Plan for property in the county; zoning decisions primarily are based on sector plans.
 The city and county are divided into 12 sectors for long-range planning purposes.
 Sector plans are updated every five years and provide guidelines for area developments and improvements for the next 15 years.
 In some situations involving requests for large-scale developments or non-residential uses, an amendment to one of the county’s sector plans may be required.
 There also are some situations in the city where a sector plan amendment is required before a One Year Plan amendment can be considered.

 Sector plan amendments may be considered at any monthly meeting of the Planning Commission.
-MPC staff will help a property owner decide if this type of amendment would be beneficial for a particular rezoning request.
+Planning staff will help a property owner decide if this type of amendment would be beneficial for a particular rezoning request.